 This is a question which can be answer by looking roughly fifteen years past Feldman’s announcement of the problem.
 It is here that we find metamodernism fully realized as the political movement.
 In 2017, Daniel Görtz and Emil Ejner Friss’s Scandinavian school of political metamodernism continued the sociological tradition by way of adult development theorists Ken Wilber, Michael Commons, Don Beck, Chris Cowan and the like.
 Their book, The Listening Society, addressed the problem of liberalism explicitly; in as much, they inexplicitly addressed the problematizing of critique.
 Their solution? — what could be call ‘social value periodization’.
 The Scandinavians understand that humans throughout the ages have meet each other with common challenges.
 Those challenges, then, are something of a social challenge.
 In response, social values realize in order to mobilize solutions.
 In looking through the history of modernization, these social values can be mapped as a progressive journey — one which facilitates modernization itself.
 Of those value systems, metamodern is the most progressive, having succeeded both the modern and postmodern, which themselves have succeeded the Faustian values of pre-modern time, etcetera.
 No doubt, one of the most affirmative quality of the metamodern narrative is that it delivers us from the postmodern suffrage aesthetic.

 Of course, no one can yet can answer or decide which horizons will afford answers in the emerging human project.
 Likely the best we can do is revert to our own instincts.
 No doubt, each of us has the ability to turn toward our inner space and ask, in all honest, if we believe that our future challenges can be solved by way of an idolization of objects such as ‘the global’, ‘humanity’.
-In taking up such an exercise, what we must recognize is that these universal abstractions are spoken from a spirit which stands in direct conflict with a formidable opponent—the very nature of language.
+In taking up such an exercise, we should be mindful that these universal abstractions are spoken to from a spirit which stands in conflict with a formidable opponent—the very nature of language.
 After all, language is that which defines by division—by drawing a circle around phenomena in order to have ‘what is’ from ‘what is not’.
 Therefore, it should be no surprise that these objects ‘the global’, ‘humanity’ often produce discomfort.
 And, after all, this is a very founded and healthy response.
 ‘Humanity’ is not some epistemic story which we can force down upon each other, one which can be had by ignoring all that makes social life interesting—the possibility of encountering the exotic.
 Oneness is an ontological condition.
 It is this condition which provides for the disclosure of not only a ‘you, but a ‘me’, and the very world itself.
 The ‘discovery’ of ‘any one’ is conditioned by that primordial discourse with nature, that ‘wheeling and dealing’ with nature.
 This ‘nature’ includes not only the earth’s elements, but also every phenomenon to which we later attribute consciousness—whether that be animal, man, or machine.
 The evidence of such pre-intellectual conditioning is the appearance of the very world itself, as it is articulated in each moment of disclosure—since without it, no agreement or social activity would be made to effectively contend with it.
 It is through this condition that we grow towards diversity.
 In as much, we understand our innate disgust for the intellectual story of ‘humanity’—from Hegel to the Scandinavian metamodernists.
 But to give that disgust a more articulate description, we might say that any epistemic story of humanity is only a distraction — one which is overly patronizing.
 In as much, this story only obscures action toward the real and interesting.

 If we can entertain the idea that an idolization of globalization obstructs future modernization, by way of the impotent anxieties following objects such as ‘the global’ or ‘humanity’, then we must also admit that the Scandinavians are not so much wrong in their historicizing, as they are simply bad role models.
-However, for those who may be on the fence, perhaps on account of the global existential crises of climate change, we can revert to a book written in 1970 — a quite biblical text by E. F. Schumacher — Small is Beautiful.
+However, for those who may be on the fence, perhaps on account of the global existential crises of climate change, we can revert to a book written in 1970 — a quite biblical text by E. F. Schumacher, Small is Beautiful.
 To this day, it remains relevant not only for answering commodification and market economy, but also for addressing the symptoms of industrialization generally.
 At the height of its influence, this book became a cornerstone of Green Movement literature.
 There can be no doubt, laying behind the printed words of that text we read of a spirit championing for a complete reversal of episteme.
 In as much, this article series, How to Nurture Truth and Authenticity, could correctly be billed as something of a sequel — one which is now fifty years overdue.
-Therefore, it is only fitting that the second half of this work be introduced by repeating a few passages — ones which should be kept in mind as we come closer to prescriptions for social-organizational reform,
+Therefore, it is only fitting that the second half of this work be introduced by repeating a few passages — ones which should be kept in mind as we come closer to prescriptions for economic reform,

 “…Instead of overcoming the ‘world’ by moving towards salientness, man tries to overcome it by gaining preeminent wealth, power, science, or indeed any imaginable ‘sport’…He is driven to build up a monster economy and to seek fantastic satisfaction, like landing on the moon…This economy of giantism is a left-over of nineteenth-century conditions and nineteenth-century thinking and it is totally incapable of solving any of the real problems of today.”